JonatanESalinas/nursing_home_robot/README.md

 ## Running this project in a real TurtleBot3 🔩

-If you want to reproduce this project with a real TurtleBot3, check the hardware components used in the "Hardware" section of this README.
+If you want to reproduce this project with a real TurtleBot3, check the hardware components used in the "Software and Hardware used" section of this README.

 ### Previous configuration 🔧
 First of all, clone this repo in your machine.

-This project uses a laser filter to filter scan readings of the robot's sensor.
+This project uses a laser filter to filter scan readings of the robot's sensor, due to the metalic bars at the corners that support the upper floor.
 To implemement this, we modified two files of the turtlebot3 packages installation.
 Please substitute the `move_base.launch` and the `turtlebot3_navigation.launch` files located at `/opt/ros/kinetic/share/turtlebot3_navigation/launch` for the ones with the same name located inside the launch folder of this repo.
 This in order to remap the `/scan` readings to `/scan_filtered`.

 ### Running the project  🔧